simonklee/godis/readme.md

 A simple Redis client for Go.

+* Commands API exactly mimics the Redis commands.
+It is extremly consistent with the real deal.
+* Flexible design to with the goal of bringing support for pipelining to the client.

 ## usage

     // new client on default IP/port, redis db to 0 and no password